tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/01-Stu_Eavesdropping_On_Server/Solved/client_server_model.md

     ![console_nasdaq.png](../Images/console_nasdaq.png)

 9. Continue to navigate the internet with the developer console open.
-Take note of the type of requests that are sent for each site visited (how many POST vs GET).
+Take note of the type of requests that are sent for each site visited (how many POST vs. GET).
 Also, take into consideration the differences in API URLs.

 ---